eyasu-taye/project_doc_magmt/README.md

 ## Introduction

-This project is a simple Laravel-based web application designed to manage and store various types of project documents.
+This project is a Laravel-based web application designed to manage and store various types of project records and documents.
 It demonstrates the use of Laravel for building scalable and maintainable web applications.

 ## Features